-The results in table 18 suggest that, on average, respondents disagreed with this statement (Mean=1.82, Std.
-Dev=1.390), as assessed by the mean index developed by

-Kalatya and Moronge (2017).
+The findings in Table 28 suggest that, on average, respondents disagreed with the idea that they were able to gather enough resources to start their own ventures (Mean = 1.82, Std.
+Dev = 1.390), as assessed by the mean index developed by Kalatya and Moronge (2017).
 Specifically, 68.5% strongly disagreed, 11.4 strongly agreed, 8.5% disagreed, 4.5% agreed, and 7.1% remained neutral.

-These Data indicate that a significant proportion of self-employed youth believe that they encountered challenges due to a lack of sufficient capital when they started their own businesses.
-The mean score of 1.82 reflects that, on the average, respondents tend to disagree with the statement.
-The relatively high percentage of respondents in the strongly disagree and disagree categories (77%) further reinforce the idea that many individuals did not have access to adequate capital when starting their businesses.
+These findings indicate that a significant proportion of self-employed youth believe that they encountered challenges due to a lack of sufficient capital when they started their own businesses.
+The mean score of 1.82 reflects that, on average, respondents tend to disagree with the statement.
+The relatively high percentage of respondents in the strongly disagree and disagree categories (77%) further reinforces the idea that many individuals did not have access to adequate capital when starting their businesses.

 For instance, interviewee 3 shared his experience, stating,

-"...starting a business is something I planned for over time.
-During this planning phase, I work hard to gather the resources needed to cover initial startup costs...When I finally decided to go into business, my capital was still inadequate, but I push forward with determination and hopeful outlook, aiming for a successful outcome...."
+"...Starting a business is something I planned for over time.
+During this planning phase, I work hard to gather the resources needed to cover initial startup costs...When I finally decided to go into business, my capital was still inadequate, but I push forward with determination and a hopeful outlook, aiming for a successful outcome...."
 (24 July, 2023).